The Alma Inn

 Get the best rates with no commission when you book direct with our partner

 Bang in the centre of Harwich's rather underrated old port district, just a few steps from the quayside, this salty old inn was taken over 10 years ago by London pub and restaurant stalwart Nick May, who made it his mission to update what is an extremely historic pub without losing any of its backstreet maritime charm.
-And what a success he has made of it.
-Not only is the pub still a proper local, to which people come to sit around the bar and chat, or to read a newspaper in the corner while nursing one of the pub's real ales, but the food is some of the best pub grub you'll find in East Anglia, plus its selection of boutique rooms make a comfy place to stay whether you're to catch a ferry or just fancy a weekend away from London somewhere a bit different.
-Indeed it's so popular that they have recently added some extra rooms and a separate restaurant, Lambard's Salt House, upping the ante on the food with a 6-course tasting menu that showcases the best local, seasonal, fish, seafood and meat cooked over fire.
+And what a success he's made of it.
+Not only is the pub still a proper local, to which people come to sit around the bar and chat, or to read a newspaper in the corner while nursing one of the real ales on offer, but the food is some of the best pub grub you'll find in East Anglia, plus its selection of boutique rooms make a comfy place to stay whether you're to catch a ferry or just fancy a weekend away from London somewhere a bit different.
+Indeed, it's so popular they've added some extra rooms and a separate restaurant, Lambard's Salt House, upping the ante on the food with a six-course tasting menu that showcases the best local, seasonal, fish, seafood and meat cooked over fire.

 chips and a choice of sauces.
-You can either eat in
+You can eat in

-the communal front bar or in the equally rustic dining room at the back – or in
+the communal front bar or the equally rustic dining room at the back – or in

 the courtyard garden if the weather is behaving itself.
-And if you're here on a Friday, Saturday or Sunday, you can enjoy the more inventive but equally delicious fare they serve at Lambard's Salt House next door.
-This not only serves superb food on a six-course tasting menu, paired with thoughtfully selected wines, but makes it possible for the Alma to retain its proper pub-like feel.
-Try one of their excellent Dinner, Bed & Breakfast packages to really make the most of things here - the Alma's breakfasts are terrific too!
+And if you're here on a Friday, Saturday or Sunday evening, you can enjoy the more inventive but equally delicious fare they serve at Lambard's Salt House next door.
+This not only serves superb food across a six-course tasting menu, paired with thoughtfully selected wines, but makes it possible for the Alma to retain its proper pub-like feel.
+Try one of their excellent Dinner, Bed & Breakfast packages to really make the most of things here.
+The Alma's breakfasts are terrific, too!

 lots of remnants of the town's seafaring past are scattered around the